dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 Copy the output

-2. Contact [dbt Labs Support](https://docs.getdbt.com/docs/dbt-support#dbt-cloud-support) and provide the following information:
+2. Add the required information to the following template and submit your request to  [dbt Support](https://docs.getdbt.com/docs/dbt-support#dbt-cloud-support):

 ```
 Subject: New Multi-Tenant (Azure or AWS) PrivateLink Request
 - Type: Snowflake
-- SYSTEM$GET_PRIVATELINK_CONFIG output:
+- The output from SYSTEM$GET_PRIVATELINK_CONFIG:
   - Include the privatelink-pls-id
 - dbt Cloud Azure multi-tenant environment:
 ```

-3. dbt will provide the `private endpoint resource_id` of our `private_endpoint` and the `CIDR` range for you to complete the [Snowflake configuration](https://community.snowflake.com/s/article/HowtosetupPrivatelinktoSnowflakefromCloudServiceVendors) by contacting their support team.
+3. dbt Support will provide the `private endpoint resource_id` of our `private_endpoint` and the `CIDR` range for you to complete the [PrivateLink configuration](https://community.snowflake.com/s/article/HowtosetupPrivatelinktoSnowflakefromCloudServiceVendors) by contacting the Snowflake Support team.

 ## Create Connection in dbt Cloud